Celebrity Big Brother (British series 5) racism controversy: Response by Channel 4

-It is typical on Big Brother that live evictions are attended by a large crowd gathered outside the House and, following their interview with Davina McCall, evicted housemates then attend a press conference.
-Channel 4 announced on the afternoon of the eviction that both events had been cancelled, and that all profits from the vote to evict that week would be donated to charity.
+It is typical on Big Brother that live evictions are attended by a large crowd gathered outside the House and, following their interview with Davina McCall, evicted housemates attend a press conference.
+Channel 4 announced on the afternoon of the eviction that both events had been cancelled and that all profits from the vote to evict that week would be donated to charity.

-On 22 January, Channel 4's board of directors held a meeting to discuss the issue.
+On 22 January, Channel 4's board of directors met to discuss the issue.
 Following the meeting, its chairman issued the following statement:

-Clearly many people were worried and offended by what they saw.
-I want to reassure them that we take the views of our audience very seriously and profoundly regret any offence that may have been caused.
-On behalf of the board the Chief Executive and I have commissioned a review of the editorial and compliance processes that support Big Brother.
-The board will receive a full report and seek to identify any lessons that can be learned for the future.
-The programme remains on air for a further week and the channel is focused on its completion.
-We are expecting to hear from Ofcom in the near future detailing the nature and number of complaints they have received and requesting a formal response to their questions.
-Our own review will also help support this process.
-All board members of Channel 4 abhor racism.
-We are also committed to ensuring that the channel continues to fulfil its remit to explore important social issues.